Types of Digital Signature: AES, QES, SES, explained

 - They establish a unique link between the signature and the signer.

-Qualified electronic signature (QES): For legally regulated transactions.
+Qualified electronic signature (QES): For highly regulated transactions.

-A QES offers the highest level of trust through a face-to-face ID verification process by a qualified Trust Service Provider – regulated in the UK by the Information Commissioner’s Office – and a digital certificate created with an electronic signature device.
+A QES offers the highest level of trust through a face-to-face ID verification process by a Qualified Trust Service Provider - which may be from either the UK or EU – and the resulting digital certificate created with an electronic signature device.